sarkeranik/full-stack-18Oct2021-backend/README.md

 # Find my favourite Restaurants

 A searching system Backend API for a restaurants, Following are the features,
-1. Search a Restaurent by the Restaurant Name
+1. Search a Restaurent by its Name
 2. Search for restauraent to check if available on any specific date and time,
 3. Scrap data from a restaurants details data website and insert it to DB.
 [From Here](https://gist.githubusercontent.com/seahyc/7ee4da8a3fb75a13739bdf5549172b1f/raw/f1c3084250b1cb263198e433ae36ba8d7a0d9ea9/hours.csv)